How to Pitch and Win Big Web Design Projects …

 Regardless, you begin scanning the home page for a link that will take you closest to your desires; but ultimately, you end up lost and confused.
 Not to mention, the color scheme is basically burning your eyes.
 You think to yourself, what is the purpose of this website?
 And before you know it, you’ve clicked the tiny little “x” at the top of the browser.

 Web design is crucial to bring in consistent traffic and a substantial amount of success to any website.
-If you are looking to launch a website, let’s first get you understanding some of the basic principles of good website design that will make your site shine with success.
+If you are looking to launch a website, let’s first get you understanding some of the basic website design principle that will make your site shine with success.

 Site navigation is a critical aspect of website design.
 When visitors initially reach a webpage that they’re unfamiliar with, the first thing their eyes will typically search for is links to pages that will lead them to where they want to be.